Diocese of Aberdeen: Cathedral chapter

-Under Aberdeen Cathedral's written constitution, the bishop chose the entire chapter with the exception of the dean(decanus).
+Under Aberdeen Cathedral's written constitution, the bishop chose the entire chapter with the exception of the dean (decanus).
 The dean was elected to his position by the chapter after taking the solemn oath of fidelity and to uphold the rights, customs and liberties of the cathedral.
 He was then installed in the choir and provided with his place in the chapter by the bishop.
-Canons took an oath of fidelity and of obedience to the bishop and to the chapter.
+Canons took an oath of fidelity and obedience to the bishop and the chapter.
 The authoritative leader of the chapter was the dean and held total control over all who resided in the cathedral environs—this extended not only to the canons but also to the lesser ecclesiastics and servants.
 Next in importance was the precentor, usually referred to as the chanter (cantor).
-His responsibilities were to oversee the provision of the music used in the church services, to choose the choirboys, see to their education, and to employ a suitable song-school tutor.
-Next in importance was the chancellor (cancellarius) whose responsibilities included the composition of the chapter's correspondence and charters, communicating to the chapter the content of incoming letters and instructions that needed attention, and for being the custodian of the chapter's library.
+His responsibilities were to oversee the provision of the music used in the church services, choose the choirboys, see to their education, and employ a suitable song-school tutor.
+Next in seniority was the chancellor (cancellarius) whose responsibilities included the drafting of the chapter's correspondence and charters, communicating to the chapter the content of incoming letters and instructions that needed attention, and being the custodian of the chapter's library.
 He also presided over the town's grammar school and selected its teacher.
-The fourth and last dignity was the treasurer (thesaurarius) whose duties included being the overseer of the church's trearures—items such as gold and silver drinking cups and expensive apparel.
+The fourth and last dignity was the treasurer (thesaurarius) whose duties included being the overseer of the church's treasury—items such as gold and silver drinking cups and expensive apparel.
 He needed to ensure that the church was adequately supplied with everyday needs such as candles, tapers, incense, charcoal, bread and wine for the services, and also mundane things such as mats and bullrushes for floor coverings.

 Deaneries

 A Deanery, sometimes known as an archdeaconry, is a geographical administrative subdivision within a diocese containing its designated parish churches.
-The archdeacon had responsibility for the deanery administration, its parishes, parish churches, chapels and clergy.
+The Archdeacon had responsibility for the deaneries administration, its parishes, parish churches, chapels and clergy.
 He was assisted in this by the appointed dean of Christianity (later called rural dean) who was also one of the parochial clergy.
 His role was to visit each of his churches annually to inspect the internal and external fabric of the building and the propriety of its cleric.
 In the Aberdeen diocese, there were five deaneries—Aberdeen, Boyne, Buchan, Garioch and Mar.